Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 They throw the ball into the “river” with their left hand.

-Then the teacher offers to get "pebbles" from the "river".
-Let the children climb into the "river" and wallow in it: lying on their stomachs or on their backs, they jerk their arms and legs, imitating swimming, roll from side to side, etc. After collecting the "pebbles" and returning to the "shore", you can repeat the game.
-Remind the children to throw the pebbles in turn with their right and left hands, take their time (the words of the poem serve as a signal for execution).
+Then the teacher offers to get “pebbles” from the “river”.
+Let the children climb into the “river” and splash around in it: lying on their stomachs or backs, jumping with their arms and legs, pretending to be swimming, rolling from side to side, etc. Having collected the “pebbles” and returning to the “shore”, you can repeat the game.
+Remind the children to throw pebbles in turn with their right and left hands, without rushing (the words of the poem serve as a signal for execution).
 With the acquisition of the skill of throwing into the distance, the distance from the child to the river increases.

-For a change, you can use bags filled with cereals (see "Balls in the basket").
+For variety, you can use bags filled with cereal (see “Balls in the Basket”).

-Purpose of the game: teach a child to throw away with one hand (right and left).
+Purpose of the game: teach a child to throw into the distance with one hand (right and left).

-For this game you will need:The "river" is located at a distance of 1.5-2 m from the "shore" so that the child can throw a "pebble" over it.
-A "bridge" is thrown across the "river" - a board.
+For this game you will need:The “river” is located at a distance of 1.5-2 m from the “bank” so that the child can throw a “pebble” over it.
+A “bridge” - a board - is thrown across the “river”.

 Bend over and take a ball with each hand.